-The Donahoe Higher Education Act established the individual California State Colleges as a system with a Board of Trustees and a Chancellor in 1960.
-In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University.
+The individual California State Colleges were established as a system with a Board of Trustees and a Chancellor in 1960 by the Donahoe Higher Education Act.
+In 1972, the system was designated as the California State University and Colleges, and in 1982 the system became the California State University (CSU).
 Today, the CSU is comprised of 23 campuses, including comprehensive and polytechnic universities and, since July 1995, the California Maritime Academy, a specialized campus.